 An added feature of the beach is that the Kalalau Trail starts here.
 This 11-mile-long (and dangerous) hiking trail begins along the beach’s western boundary.
 Its beauty has made it the setting for several different mini-series and movies that were filmed here over the years, including both the Thorn Birds and Castaway Cowboys.
 Visitors can take in the impressive vistas of the Na Pali Coast to the west from here.

 A beautifully tranquil beach found on the island’s North Shore stretches out for literally miles adjacent to an extended reef offshore.
-This is Anini Beach, beloved for being the most protected beach on the famed North Shore and definitely one of the best beaches in Kauai for swimming.
+This is Anini Beach, beloved for being the most protected beach on the famed North Shore offering ideal conditions for swimming.
 The two-mile length fringed reef is parallel to the entire stretch of sand and proves to be the longest reef in all of Hawaii.

 The lagoon is tranquil most of the year.
 Children are thrilled by how calm the water is here, and they are enchanted by the little shells lying on the shore.
 In case you want to take up a new sport, several companies on Anini Beach offer beginner windsurfing lessons too.